Rye station (Metro-North)

-Rye station is a commuter rail stop on the Metro-North Railroad's New Haven Line, located in the city of Rye, New York.
+Rye station is a commuter rail stop on the Metro-North Railroad New Haven Line, located in the city of Rye, New York.
+The station has two side platforms, each ten cars long, serving the outer tracks of the four-track line.

 History

 Railroad service through Rye dates back to the 1840s when the New York and New Haven Railroad laid tracks through the town and the city.
 The NY&NH was merged into the New York, New Haven and Hartford Railroad in 1872.
 In 1907 the main line was electrified through a major power plant across the state line in Cos Cob built by Westinghouse.
 Beginning on July 1, 1928, Rye became the northeastern terminus of the New Haven Railroad's affiliate, the New York, Westchester and Boston Railway, on a separate platform from the rest of the station.
 By December 7, 1929 the line was extended to Port Chester and Rye served as the penultimate stop on the Port Chester Branch.
 The NYW&B station closed on October 31, 1937, and the New Haven removed the rails in 1940.
 The New England Thruway was built on the site of the NYW&B station during the 1950s.